rdsaunders/rdsaunders/_posts/2015-11-05-underground.md

 ---
 title: Underground
-category: creative writing
 excerpt: A busy day ends with a frantic rush through the rat runs below the big smoke.
   Satisfying moments of cool air pass through the maze of intermingled tunnels.
 The body craves those moments as your crammed amongst the multitude who are passing through the same place.
+categories: []
+date: 2015-11-05 00:00:00 +0000
+layout: post
 ---

 A busy day ends with a frantic rush through the rat runs below the big smoke.
 Satisfying moments of cool air pass through the maze of intermingled tunnels.
 The body craves those moments as your crammed amongst the multitude who are passing through the same place.